 Be not afraid when one becomes rich, when the glory of his house is increased,

-For when he dies he shall carry nothing away; nor shall his glory go down with him.
+For when he dies he will carry nothing away; nor shall his glory go down with him.

-For his soul shall be blessed in his own lifetime; he will acknowledge thee when thou doest him good.
+For his soul shall be blessed in his own lifetime; he will acknowledge thee when thou grantest him prosperity.

-He shall enter the generations of his fathers; he will not see light for ever.
+He shall enter the generations of his fathers; he will see light no more.

-A man, though he be honored, has not understood that he has become like the senseless beasts.
+Man, when he was honored, did not understand, but resembled the senseless beasts and became like them.

 Glory.
 Both now.
 Alleluia.